chmouel/fzf-select-file/README.md

 ## Usage

-C-x C-f (or control-x followed by control-f) will launch a fzf with a listing from eza, you can select one or multiple file (Withe the tab keys) and it will be added to the command line.
+C-x C-f (or control-x followed by control-f) will launch fzf with a listing from eza, you can select one or multiple files (with the tab keys) and it will be added to the command line.
+If you have a word on the command line it will be used as the initial query for fzf and replaced with the results.

+By default it will show the files without the 'hidden' files (the ones starting with a dot) if you want to include them you can use the C-x C-a (or control-x followed by control-a) keybinding to show them.

 While in selection it will show a preview with bat for files or eza for directories (may fail on unknown files to bat) press